Personal Symptom Monitoring

 If your healthcare provider instructs you to be tested, you should remain in isolation until test results return.
 If your results are negative, your symptoms are improving and you are fever-free for at least three days, you may return to work.
 Testing at the Longbrake Student Wellness Center is also highly recommended before resuming duties.

-If you tested positive for COVID-19, please report so to Human Resources.
 You will have to be medically cleared to return to work.
 If you have questions about time off and/or leave policies, you should contact Human Resources for guidance.
 You should not return to work until:

 - At least ten days have passed since symptoms first appeared